ArbitraryY/higgsmlmdb/README.md

 * Deployment instructions
     * Start up mongo as shown above
     * Copy the script hml_to_mdb.py to a directory on your hard drive.
 Place the dataset files, test.csv, training.csv, and random_submission.csv into this same directory.
     * Run python hml_to_mdb.py <test | training | random_submission>.
 This creates a test, training, or random_submission database called higgsml_test (training, random_submission).
-Each row in the .csv file is put into an "events" collection and each row in the .csv file becomes a document in the events collection with "EventId" in place of the default "_id".
+Each row in the .csv file is put into an "events" collection and each row in the .csv file becomes a document in the events collection with "_id" being replaced by "EventId".

 ### Contribution guidelines ###